 Paintings were reproduced by copying them onto ceramic plates, a technique which is claimed to preserve their colors and shapes for as long as 2000 years.
 In addition to the art, the museum also has a number of outdoor spaces with expansive terraces and beautiful gardens.
 Overlooking these areas are a restaurant and a cafe.

 The Otsuka Museum of Art stands in Naruto Park, several kilometers outside central Naruto.
-City buses between Naruto Station and Naruto Park make a stop in front of the museum along the way.
-The one way ride from Naruto Station takes 20 minutes and costs 320 yen.
-There is one departure per hour.
+Hourly city buses between Naruto Station and Naruto Park make a stop in front of the museum along the way (20 minutes, 200 yen one way).
 The museum is also about a ten minute walk from the Naruto Koen bus stop, and a small number of highway buses between Osaka and Tokushima even stop at the museum.